harshita-gupta/cs262-logical-clock/README.md

 And also led to the following new/unexpected insight:
 1) In a distributed system, the average and most common jump will be larger on the machines with the most common speed, rather than on the faster machines.
+2) Fewer internal events helped to keep machines with different speeds in sync more, and prevented clock skew.

 Our experiments suggest serious concerns for machines in a distributed system where an important machine lags significantly behind the rest in speed, in this case the inconsistency of the logical clock is not made up for by the ability of the machine to process queuries quickly.
 Thus, a rogue machine is much more harmful if it is a rogue slow machine, than a rogue fast machine.
 In this case, a few minutes of running the system resulted in a large backup of messages for slower machines, and the slower machines sending responses to the faster machines that are far out of date, don't adequately respond to events occuring with the faster machines, and potentially contain irrelevant information.